MSCI-245-342/hw-betterbooks/hw-instructions.md

 + Modify the app to allow books to be sorted by genre (fiction/non-fiction) in the same manner that we can sort books by author, title, and year by clicking on the table header for that column in the /books page.
 The default order should be that fiction books are listed first, and then non-fiction books.
 Within each genre, the sort order should be by title (primary key is genre, the secondary key is title).

+##### Task: Deploy to Heroku

+Once you have a working app, deploy your app to Heroku with an app name of betterbooks-watiamUsername.
+Replace "watiamUsername" with your WatIAM username.
+Follow the directions for deploying to Heroku from the [BasicBooks](https://github.com/MSCI-245-342/lab-hw-basicbooks/blob/main/instructions.md) assignment.
+Be sure to also load the seed data.
+For this homework, we'll load the seed data into production for demo purposes.

+##### Task: Complete the README.md

+Edit the README.md file and properly acknowledge people and resources and record assistance given.

 ### Submitting your work

 Commit and push all work to GitHub.
 The time of your last commit is the time of your submission.
 If you fail to push your work to GitHub, you will only get credit for the work actually in GitHub!
 We cannot check your work unless you have pushed it to GitHub.